UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 2. *number* is the main variable in our loop.
 Each time the loop runs (called an iteration) the *number* variable is reassigned to a new digit. <br>
 3. During each iteration, we reassign the variable and perform a task/command inside the loop in association with this variable.
 The *inside of the loop* is signaled by the command `do`.<br>
 4. The *$* symbol indicates the name of the variable inside the loop.
 It should be the same name as the one used outside the loop.
 In other words, we call for the variable’s value by putting *$* in front of it. <br>
-5. Finally, the command `do` signals the end of the loop.
+5. Finally, the command `done` signals the end of the loop.

 Now, let's take a moment to examine other loops.